chukwunnonso/Technical-writing/array_destructuring/array _destructuring.md

 ```

+- This is similar to the example above.
-> Note, you are returning an array.
-Also, invoke  the function like this `ignoreFewValues()` on the right.
-If you do not call the funcion you get an error.
+- Here, you are returning an array with a `square` bracket.
+- Invoke  the function like this `ignoreFewValues()` on the right.
+If you don't, you will get an error.
 #### Dealing with nested Arrays?

 Nested arrays are not left out.
-You can use the syntax to unpack the array items.
+You can use the syntax to unpack the array items no matter how deeply nested they are.

 ```
     let musicalInstruments = [